marabesi/marabesi.com/_posts/2019-10-13-cypress-and-firebase-reactjs-app.md

 ## Firebase

 Firebase is a library maintained by Google, which has many products inside it.
-In specific the real time database (or more recent firestore) is a Firebase product that allows developers to write real time applications.
+In specific the real time database (or its newer version: firestore) is a Firebase product that allows developers to write real time applications.

 It has a vast library that integrates with many programming languages, the firebase